 Archtop Jazz Guitars

-Take a look at the archtop jazz guitars that top cats use, great instruments to start you in your quest to find your jazzbox.
+Take a look at the archtop jazz guitars that top cats use, great instruments to start your own quest of finding your jazzbox.

-Distinguish by its arched top, warm tones and elegant looks, the archtop or "jazzbox" continues to be a staple in Jazz music.
+Distinguished by its arched top, warm tones and elegant looks, the archtop or "jazzbox" continues to be a staple in Jazz music.
 As a testament to the efficiency of its design, archtops have stayed pretty much the same through the years, with only a few aesthetic and tonal variations.
-Gibson's iconic hollow body guitars dominate in this market, thankfully there are now more alternative and affordable options from other manufacturers.
+Gibson's iconic hollow body guitars continue to dominate in this market, thankfully there are now more alternative and affordable options from other manufacturers.

 Since we've done all the legwork, all you have to do is sit back and relax, while we present you with the guitars that the jazz masters use, we've also provided some useful videos for reference as well as affordable alternatives.

 Gibson L5 is the quintessential "jazzbox" and is certainly the most influential archtop jazz guitar.
 It was initially introduced as an acoustic archtop but was later modified to have a pair of P-90 pickups and was named L5 CES.
 The Gibson L5 CES then went on to be the standard on which jazz guitars are measured against.
 Since great guitars are nothing but expensive wood without the right artistic hands, Wes Montgomery came into the picture and ensured the L5's iconic status.
 He went on to play a major role in laying the foundation for jazz guitar soloing and jazz music in general.
 So if you are looking to get serious with traditional jazz, the L5 with its historically significance, is where you should start looking at.

 Both vintage and remake Gibson L5s are now super expensive, with the custom remakes bearing a price tag of no less than ten grand - saying that it will be a big investment is an understatement.
 Thankfully, they have something for the more budget conscious jazz cats - the Epiphone Broadway Archtop Electric Guitar.
 It faithfully mimics many of the L5's characteristics at a more reasonable price of $800.
 Go to Amazon.com for more information and to read relevant user reviews.